 - Stop and inspect vehicles and/or drivers for safety violations

 - Conduct and participate in investigations

 CSIs perform the majority of their duties either within the field office or at the carrier’s location.
-CSIs conduct field investigations to gather evidence of carriers, drivers and vehicles that are not in compliance with the various legislative regulations.
+CSIs conduct investigations, interviews, inspections, and quantifiable audits.

-CSIs can take enforcement action if violations or safety concerns are detected.
+CSIs may take enforcement action if violations or safety concerns are identified.

 CTEO officers operate the weigh scales (Commercial Transport Inspection Stations) at various locations across the province.